-3.4.1 ISFL ER Programs are required to identify an appropriate Feedback and Grievance Redress Mechanism (FGRM) before implementation of ISFL ER Program activities.
-The FGRM can be developed on an ISFL ER Program-specific basis or otherwise exist and will be assessed by the World Bank.
+- 3.4.1 ISFL ER Programs are required to identify an appropriate Feedback and Grievance Redress Mechanism (FGRM) before implementation of ISFL ER Program activities.
+The FGRM can be developed on an ISFL ER Program-specific basis or otherwise exist and will be assessed by the World Bank. - 3.4.2 A description of FGRM procedures shall be made public at the local, ISFL ER Program, and national levels, in a language understandable to relevant stakeholders.